flynx/XMPGen/README.rst

 ..
 NOTE::
-   Notice that files with the same name can exist on several levels, i.e. one does not have to move files to the next level, simple copy will also suffice.
-The higher rating takes priority.
+   Notice that files with the same name can exist on several levels, i.e. it does not matter if one moves or copies files to the next level.

 Now, we would like this information to be stored in a way that can be used by other software in a non-destructive manner. the best way to do